From the Archive: Yesterday's Attack

 I think it’s the latter.
 Which leads me to the question, “Do words really matter anymore?”

-Time and again over the past four years, people have defended the actions of a person who is a direct threat to our vulnerable (yet ultimately resilient) democracy.
+Time and again over the past four years, people have defended the actions of a person who — in my opinion — is a direct threat to our vulnerable (yet ultimately resilient) democracy.
 Our president’s fraud, lies, racism, and misogyny have been bundled up and absorbed into the DNA of the disenfranchised, who then hide under the words of God and country and individual freedom.

 Think about this for a moment: The president won’t accept the results of an election he lost, instead fueling the flames by claiming voter fraud and insisting on recounts.
 HIs rambling, likely illegal phone call to the Georgia secretary of state was part of a string of lies, more lies and even more lies.
 His bullying of the vice president to overturn the electoral college certification was desperate evidence of a further assault on democracy.

 Yesterday, it all came to a head in an act of domestic terrorism.
 And that is what it was.
-Shockingly, both sides agree about that.
+Shockingly, both sides agree about that, or at least they say they do at this moment.

 Democracy, we can all acknowledge, is a flawed ideal, one we have been taught since we were children.
 How you take what you’ve been taught to believe and apply it is another thing.